CreatorT/Typewriter-Bot/README.md

-# typewriteBot
+# Typewriter-Bot

-typewriteBot is an automated typing tool designed to interact with the typewriter.at platform.
+Typewriter-Bot is an automated typing tool designed to interact with the typewriter.at platform.
 It includes a bot for automated typing, a UI for managing typing speed and error rates across different levels, and an executable for easy access.

 ## Components